TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-27-why-is-doctrine-dying.md

 title: "Why Is Doctrine Dying"
 perex: |
     Do you use Doctrine ORM?
 If so, do you follow its evolution on Github?
 Symfony is evolving, Laravel is evolving, Nette is evolving, world is evolving...
 Doctrine not.
 Today I will show you 3 reasons why.

+deprecated: true
+deprecated_since: "July 2018"
+deprecated_message: |
+    Doctrine came through <strong>many great and healthy changes during last ~18 months</strong>, so this statement is no longer true.
+    <br><br>
+    See <a href="/blog/2018/07/09/doctrine-is-alive-and-kicking/">Doctrine is Alive and Kicking post for more</a>.

+related_items: [121]
 ---

 I've been thinking over 2 years about this post.
 I wasn't sure if it's only a negative hype feeling or real thing.
 It's still the same so it's time to write about it.